-Remember, your goal is to replicate breastfeeding as closely as possible, so try to choose a bottle nipple that most resembles your own.
+Remember, your goal is to replicate breastfeeding as closely as possible, so try to choose a bottle nipple that most resembles your own in shape and size.

-Typically, paced bottle feeding is done using a flatter, wider based nipple with a low flow rate.
+Typically, paced bottle feeding is done using a flatter, wider based nipple with a slow flow rate.

 3) Getting The Bottle Right

 Once you’re ready to begin, position the bottle horizontally.